 “Whether or not Frank performed well during the last discussion is irrelevant now.
 Hopefully as a team we can take steps to prevent these problems from repeating themselves and Frank can prove to the team that he is a valuable member by his contribution this time around.
 So, let's put this behind us and work on our current tasks.
 Jill, what is our agenda for this meeting?”

-Problem 3.2.5: Members feel uncomfortable criticizing others.
+Problem 3.2.5: Members feel uncomfortable criticizing others’ ideas.

 Strategy 3.2.5.1: Explicitly state this as a discussion goal.